 Our team at Petuum is made up of incredibly talented people.
 This series features the engineers, managers, and creators that keep our company moving forward and make us proud of the work we do together.

-Hitesh Dholakia is the Head of Platform at Petuum.
+Hitesh Dholakia is the Vice President of Product at Petuum.
 Hitesh joined Petuum from Blackwood Seven, an AI marketing platform company.
 There he was their Chief Product Officer and led the team that built Hamilton AI, the world’s first in-silicon data scientist.
 Hitesh also worked on building successful Machine Learning and Data Science products for several companies including Sysomos, eBay, and Yahoo.
 Hitesh earned his BS in Computer Science, followed by an MS in Artificial Intelligence from the Indian Institute of Technology, Madras.

 Why did you join Petuum?